mosa/MOSA-Project/Readme.md

 ### Join the Discussion

-Join us on [Discord chat][discord-chat].
+Join us on [Discord][discord-chat].
 This is the most interactive way to connect to MOSA's development team.

 ### License